 Access our fixed income knowledge and experience

-Whether you have complex needs that may require a tailor-made fixed income solution, or you just want access to a wide range of fixed income products, working with a Merrill Lynch advisor can help you access the investments and expertise you need to pursue your goals.
+Whether you have complex needs that may require a tailor-made fixed income solution, or you just want access to a wide range of fixed income products, working with a Merrill Lynch Wealth Management Advisor can help you access the investments and expertise you need to pursue your goals.

 Investing in fixed-income securities may involve certain risks, including the credit quality of individual issuers, possible prepayments, market or economic developments and yields and share price fluctuations due to changes in interest rates.
 When interest rates go up, bond prices typically drop, and vice versa.